lestravo/Resi-API/README.md

 What features?
 -------------
-* JNE AWB Checker
+* JNE AWB Checker (jne.co.id)
+* JET AWB Checker (jet.co.id)

 About this project?
 -------------
 This project for my lesson about PHP.
 I do not guarantee this will work continue